 There are two well researched reasons for gregarious fruiting (masting);

-- So that the local Artocarpus seed predators eg squirrels, langurs will be overwhelmed with food when the crops ripen simultaneously and some seeds at least will survive.
+- Seed Predator Satiation: So that the local Artocarpus seed predators eg squirrels, rats and langurs will be overwhelmed with food when the crops ripen simultaneously and some seeds at least will survive.
+A strategy known as predator satiation.

 However ,casual observation also tells us that wild species of Artocarpus are more likely to fruit together simultaneously whilst the more common cultivated species may fruit sporadically throughout the year presumably because of human selection of cultivars which fruit “out of season”.